Open Forecasting

 Tags

-ADAM AI and ML ARIMA bla-bla-bla CES changepoint combinations Competitions complex variables conferences consultancy EDA error measures estimators ETS extrapolation methods greybox GUM hierarchies history Information criteria intermittent demand ISF ISMS model combination model selection multivariate models papers personal PhD presentations programming Python R regression regular demand Seasonality SMA smooth statistics stories teaching theory time series uncertainty
+ADAM AI and ML ARIMA bla-bla-bla CES changepoint combinations Competitions complex variables conferences consultancy EDA English error measures estimators ETS extrapolation methods greybox GUM history Information criteria intermittent demand ISF Marketing stuff model combination model selection multivariate models papers personal PhD presentations programming Python R regression regular demand Seasonality SMA smooth statistics stories teaching theory time series uncertainty

 Comments